InternLM/lmdeploy/docs/en/llm/api_server.md

-# Serving LLM with OpenAI Compatible Server
+# OpenAI Compatible Server

 This article primarily discusses the deployment of a single LLM model across multiple GPUs on a single node, providing a service that is compatible with the OpenAI interface, as well as the usage of the service API.
 For the sake of convenience, we refer to this service as `api_server`.
-Regarding parallel services with multiple models, please refer to the guide about [Request Distribution Server](./proxy_server.md).
+Regarding parallel services with multiple models, please refer to the guide about [Request Distribution Server](proxy_server.md).

-In the following sections, we will first introduce two methods for starting the service, choosing the appropriate one based on your application scenario.
+In the following sections, we will first introduce methods for starting the service, choosing the appropriate one based on your application scenario.

 Next, we focus on the definition of the service's RESTful API, explore the various ways to interact with the interface, and demonstrate how to try the service through the Swagger UI or LMDeploy CLI tools.